 Magic Knights - The members of Sacred Order, Sol and Ky included.

 Mechanically Unusual Fighter - Robo-Ky has to manage two different meters: A thermostat, which builds up as he fights and can only be vented via a certain command or risk a damaging explosion.
-He also has a power gauge which, unlike everyone else, cannot be charged conventionally and can only be charged via a laid-out power mat.
+He also has a power gauge which, unlike everyone else, cannot be charged conventionally and can only be charged via a laid-out power mat or his command grab.
 His special and Overdrive attacks drain from this power gauge.

 Mirror Match - Even has three theme tunes for this: "Fatal Duel", "Nothing Out of the Ordinary" and "Ditto!"